Bruce Kent: Activism

+In 1958, Kent joined Pax Christi, having been invited to become a chaplain to the Catholic peace movement.
+He had chaired a talk in Kensington by Thomas Roberts, a Jesuit bishop: Roberts convinced Kent that a nuclear deterrence was "wicked" and that although the Church taught just war theory, it did not support the direct targeting of non-combatants.

 In 1960, Kent joined the Christian Campaign for Nuclear Disarmament, a specialist section of the Campaign for Nuclear Disarmament (CND).
 He was CND's general secretary from 1980 to 1985 and its chair from 1987 to 1990, and later held the honorary title of vice-president.
 In the 1980s, he led resistance to the deployment of the BGM-109G Ground Launched Cruise Missile at RAF Greenham Common.

 From 1985 to 1992, Kent succeeded Seán MacBride as president of the International Peace Bureau.
 In 1997, he took part in the Musa Anter peace train to Diyarbakır, which aimed for a solution for the Kurdish-Turkish conflict.
 In a ceremony held on 19 October 2019, Kent was honoured with its MacBride Peace Prize.

 Kent was a patron of the Palestine Solidarity Campaign.

 In April 2021, the Archbishop of Canterbury Justin Welby awarded the Lambeth Cross for Ecumenism jointly to Kent and to his wife Valerie Flessati "for exceptional, tireless and lifelong dedication to the Christian ecumenical search for peace, both individually and together."

 Among his heroes was Franz Jägerstätter, the Austrian farmer who was executed in 1943 for refusing to fight in Hitler's army.
 As recently as 15 May 2022, Kent took part in the annual ceremony in Tavistock Square, London, to honour conscientious objectors throughout the world.

 Personal life and death

 Kent married Valerie Flessati on 4 July 1988 and lived in Harringay, North London.
+They did not have any children.

-Kent died on 8 June 2022, at home, at the age of 92.
+Kent died at home on 8 June 2022, at the age of 92, after a short illness.
 At the time of his death he was a vice-president of CND, a vice-president of Pax Christi, and emeritus president of the Movement for the Abolition of War.
+On 4 July 2022, his requiem mass was held at St Mellitus' Church, Tollington Park, London, with Archbishop Malcolm McMahon presiding.

+Kent's great-nephew is English actor and songwriter Joe Alwyn.